List of Scott Pilgrim characters: Knives Chau

 An interviewer told Wong that "More than anyone else in the film, Knives really goes on the most complex journey emotionally."
 Responding to that, Wong said that she enjoyed "figuring out her arc—showing her growth is definitely key to her story.
 It really is the story of a young girl figuring out where she fits in the world.
 A lot of the things she encounters in this movie have to do with it being 'the first time' she's dealt with it.
 I feel like the other characters have all gone through their Knives phase already—it's kind of refreshing to see somebody young and untainted.
 She brings a fresh perspective to the movie."
 She added that she preferred the final cut ending versus the alternate ending where Knives and Scott become a couple, saying that it "adds to her character."
 Wong further explained, "But what's great about both endings is that it remains unclear if Scott is in a dating relationship with Knives or Ramona.
 It's nice to leave that open because it's like life.
 You don't always get closure with concrete answers—anything can happen and you just have to move on."

 As part of the film, Wong said that the "wire work" was "fun.
 It's like flying!"
 When the interviewer mentioned that he heard many complaints about the wires causing pain, Wong stated "It hurts more for the guys..."

+Wong reprises her role in the 2023 anime series Scott Pilgrim Takes Off, becoming a member of Sex Bob-Omb in Scott's absence and writing a musical with Stephen based on Young Neil's screenplay.

 Stephen Stills

 Stephen Stills is the lead singer, guitarist and "talent" of Sex Bob-Omb.
-He is 23 years old and went to university with Scott.
+He is 22 years old and went to university with Scott.
 He is employed at The Happy Avocado vegetarian restaurant as a cook and later helps Scott get a job there as a dishwasher.
 Stephen is in a tumultuous relationship with Julie Powers, who at one point suspects that he and Knives may have a mutual attraction to one another.
 Whilst typically laconic, Stephen is known for rare fits of neurosis, typically over the quality—or lack thereof—of his band's music, as well as irritability, usually over Scott's absentmindedness.
 By the end of the series, Stephen reveals to Scott that he and Joseph are in a relationship and that he came out to the rest of their friends in volume 5 after realizing that he is gay, causing Scott to ask "Julie turned you gay?".
 Stephen claims that he did not tell Scott because he seemed to have a lot going on with his life.
 He shares a name with Stephen Stills of Crosby, Stills, Nash & Young.
 Scott always refers to him by his full name.